electric-eloquence/gulp/docs/recipes/running-tasks-in-series.md

-# Running tasks in series, i.e. Task Dependency
+# Running tasks in series, i.e. task dependency

 By default, tasks run with maximum concurrency -- e.g. it launches all the tasks at once and waits for nothing.
 If you want to create a series where tasks run in